codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why didn’t the orange win the race?
-It ran out of juice.
+I tried to milk a cow today, but was unsuccessful.
+Udder failure.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+What is the number of keys on a standard Windows Keyboard?
- 1. Logic
+ 1. 104
- 2. Think
+ 2. 76
- 3. Click
+ 3. 94
- 4. Pixel
+ 4. 64

 <details>
   <summary>Answer</summary>
-  Think
+  104
 </details>